 Ask for the users’ general impression but don’t listen too carefully to any specific ideas they might have.
-Branding is a tricky business and people rarely want what they say they want when put on the spot.
+Branding is a tricky business and people rarely want what they say they want when they're put on the spot.

 Before you rush in and make changes to your site based on your competitors, ask your participants what they think too.
 All of the user testing staples and the ideas we’ve discussed here apply.
 Can users easily purchase?
 Is the site structure right?
 What do they think of the brand?